sensu/sensu-flow/README.md

-# SensuFlow Github Action
+# SensuFlow GitHub Action
-The Github action for SensuFlow, a git based approach to managing Sensu resources.
+The GitHub Action for SensuFlow, a git-based approach to managing Sensu resources.

 ## Introduction
-This Github action will allow you to manage Sensu resources for multiple Sensu namespaces as part Github facilitated CI/CD workflows.
+This GitHub Action will allow you to manage Sensu resources for multiple Sensu namespaces as part of GitHub-facilitated CI/CD workflows.

-In order to use this action, you'll first need to define a Sensu user and associated role based access control.
-A reference RBAC policy and user definition, matching the the actions default settings is provided below as a reference.
+In order to use this action, you'll first need to define a Sensu user and associated role-based access control.
+A reference RBAC policy and user definition matching the Action's default settings is provided below as a reference.

 ## How It Works
-This action provides an opinionated best practises to using the `sensuctl create` and `sensuctl prune` commands in order to efficiently manage Sensu monitoring resources in one more namespaces.
-The action automates several resource linting actions to help ensure self-consistent monitoring resources are defined prior to updating any Sensu resources.
+This Action provides an opinionated best practises to using the `sensuctl create` and `sensuctl prune` commands in order to efficiently manage Sensu monitoring resources in one or more namespaces.
+The Action automates several resource linting actions to help ensure self-consistent monitoring resources are defined prior to updating any Sensu resources.

 This is achieved by processing a directory structure where each subdirectory is mapped to a Sensu namespace.
-By default the required directory structure looks like:
+By default, the required directory structure looks like:
 ```
 .sensu/
   cluster/